-The tenth such report by CONCAWE, this issue includes statistical work accident data for the downstream oil industry's own employees as well as contractors for the year 2003.
+The eleventh such report by CONCAWE, this issue includes statistics on work-related personal injuries for the downstream oil industry's own employees as well as contractors for the year 2004.
 Data was received from 18 companies representing over 80% of the European refining capacity.
-Trends over the last eleven years are highlighted and the data is also compared to similar statistics from related industries as well as general EU figures.
+Trends over the last twelve years are highlighted and the data is also compared to similar statistics from related industries.